praeclararara/POWERBI_REPORTS/README.md

 - Which age group had better chance of survival?
 - What was male and female survival per class and by age?

-## CASE STUDY: Swedish airpots passengertrafic from 2019 to Nov 2021
+## CASE STUDY: Swedish airpots passenger trafic from 2019 to Nov 2021
 ### Datasets used
 LINKS: https://www.transportstyrelsen.se/sv/luftfart/Statistik/Flygplatsstatistik-/
 2021